GuildCrafts/web-development-js/CONTRIBUTING.md

 #### Step 6: Submit for Review

-All new goals start out as a _draft_ that needs to be approved by a Moderator (i.e. a member of the @GuildCrafts/moderators team).
+All new goals start out as a _draft_.
+In order to be published, at least one other learner must review the goal to ensure that it meets the quality standards (see checklist above).

 To start the review process, complete these steps:

 - [ ] Tag the issue with the `draft` label.
 - [ ] Create the issue by pushing the `Submit new issue` button.
-- [ ] In a comment, ask for a review from a [Moderator][team-moderators].
+- [ ] In a comment, ask for a review from another learner.

-Example comment: `@GuildCrafts/moderators please review this goal`.
+Example comment: `@tannerwelsh please review my goal`.

-#### Step 7: Publish
+#### Step 7: Get Approval and Publish

-Once a Moderator has approved your goal, they will let you know and give you permission to publish.
+The reviewer then reads the draft goal, checks that it meets all the criteria, and offers constructive feedback and/or suggested changes.

-Congratulations, your goal is ready to be published!
+Once they feel that it is ready, they can respond with a `LGTM` (Looks Good To Me) comment or some other obvious sign of approval.
+This is your signal to publish the goal!

 Remove the `draft` label to add it to the library.